BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aquinas.md

 - Aquinas believes that sin from deliberate fault is compatible with the absence of vice.
 - Incontinent person sees value of virtues, but also sees that external goods are equally important.
 Vicious person doesn't value virtues at all.
 - Aquinas says that virtuous man can sin
+- He didn't thought that morality needs a ligislator.
+We see morality using reason -He tends to use ‘ought’ (debere) to cover the broad area of moral requirements in general, and to use ‘oblige’ when he is thinking of a duty as imposed by law.